All photos on this website are taken by Andrej Grilc.

 Biography

-As a member of TONALiSTEN, Charlotte founded a pilot project for musical development through composing in collaboration with Rhapsody in School and the composer Alex Vaughan, which was established at a high school in Cologne, with the prospect of nationwide expansion.
+Charlotte is also committed to music outreach and creative projects: As a TONALi Academy artist, she initiated a pilot project for musical development through composition in collaboration with Rhapsody in School and composer Alex Vaughan, which has been established at a high school in Cologne.

 Missy Mazzoli: Dark with Excessive Bright (European premiere)